DoTheEvo/selfhosted-apps-docker/unifi/readme.md

 * [Manual](https://dl.ui.com/guides/UniFi/UniFi_Controller_V5_UG.pdf)
 * [linuxserver github](https://github.com/linuxserver/docker-unifi-controller)

-UniFi is a web based managment software for Ubiquiti devices.<br>
+UniFi is a web based managment software for Ubiquiti devices.

+It is written in Java, utilizing the Spring Framework and using MongoDB as a database.

 Docker image used here is provided by [linuxserver.io](https://www.linuxserver.io/)